AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 ---
 title: Install and Configure the Experience Manager Assets Integration
-description: Learn how to install and configure the [!DNL AEM Assets Integration for Adobe Commerce]
+description: Learn how to install and configure the [!DNL AEM Assets Integration for Adobe Commerce] on an Adobe Commerce instance.
 feature: CMS, Media
 exl-id: 2f8b3165-354d-4b7b-a46e-1ff46af553aa
 ---